 Transitioning to Practice

-Through your placements with different practice groups, midwifery students have the opportunity to learn that each practice group is unique.
-Practice groups vary in everything from how they organize themselves in clinical practice to their culture and dynamics; from how decisions are made to how they function as a business.
+Each practice group is unique; they vary in everything from how they organize themselves in clinical practice, their culture and dynamics, how decisions are made and how they function as a business.
 Hospital culture and community culture can also vary and influence how practice groups engage with each other, their colleagues, and their clients.
 Here are some things to consider as you transition into working at a midwifery practice group.

 Start at the Beginning